christosporios/coolestjob/README.md

 - **Use appropriate emojis**: Add a relevant emoji to your job title.
 - **Specify location clearly**: Use "Athens, Greece", "Athens / Remote", or "Remote".
 - **Provide a valid email**: Make sure the email address is correct and monitored.
+- **Use permanent IDs**: Create a descriptive, URL-friendly ID that won't change.
+- **Include an external link**: If you have a full job posting on your website, include the link.

 ### 4. Submit a Pull Request